 - Saccharomyces (yeast)

 Once thought to inhabit and recolonize the bad bacteria in our gut, probiotics are now shown to work in different ways.
-These microorganisms aid in the production of disease-fighting substances that help to boost immunity and even compete with harmful bacteria for access to nutrients.
-This indirectly helps to evict those bad guys from your body.
-Probiotics are also shown to promote digestive regularity by reducing antibiotic-related diarrhea and speeding the passage of food to alleviate symptoms of constipation, gas, and bloat.
+Promising research supports the benefits of probiotics, specifically regarding digestive regularity, reducing antibiotic-related diarrhea, and speeding the passage of food to alleviate symptoms of constipation, gas, and bloat.

-A food-first approach is always the goal and since a variety of foods are naturally occurring in probiotics, it’s easy to boost your intake.
+A food-first approach is always the goal and since probiotics are found naturally in a variety of foods, it’s easy to boost your intake.
 Top sources include:

 - Yogurt*